AbhishekDoshi26/earth/README.md

 ### 💫 Welcome to my Flutter project featuring an interactive 3D Earth model! 🌍🌟

 This app is a fun and interactive way to explore the world we live in.
-With this project, you can rotate, zoom, and interact with a stunning 3D model of our planet Earth in real-time using your fingertips.
+With this project, you can rotate, and interact with a stunning 3D model of our planet Earth in real-time using your fingertips.

 <hr>